-Files within the conf/postgres-operator directory contain various templates that are used by the Operator when creating Kubernetes resources.
+Files within the PGO_CONF_DIR directory contain various templates that are used by the Operator when creating Kubernetes resources.
 In an advanced Operator deployment, administrators can modify these templates to add their own custom meta-data or make other changes to influence the Resources that get created on your Kubernetes cluster by the Operator.